Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: DegrooteStock, Shutterstock

-Schnauzers are terrier-style dogs that can come in many coat colors, but one of the primary choices are black and white.
-These dogs are available in miniature, standard, and giant sizes as well.
+Schnauzers come in many coat colors, but one of the primary choices is black and white.
+They are also available in miniature, standard, and giant sizes.
 They have high grooming needs but are otherwise low-maintenance dogs.

 Personality

-The Miniature Schnauzers are known for being a little yippee, constantly barking to alert of any changes happening around the home.
+Miniature Schnauzers are known to constantly bark to alert their owners to any changes around the home.
 These adventurous little pups are brilliant and obedient, making them great candidates for training.

-Giant Schnauzers are more of a workaholic than their smaller cousins.
+Standard Schnauzers are typically very laid-back and easygoing.
+They tend to be very patient and gentle, so they can be compatible with kids of all ages.
+The Giant Schnauzer is more of a workaholic than their smaller cousins.
 They are happiest when they have a job to do and take guard duties very seriously.

 Exercise Needs

 Schnauzers require a moderate amount of exercise.
-They will enjoy daily walks, playing backyard games, and running around with other canine companions.
-Miniature and Standard Schnauzers can work for apartments, permitting you to provide them with the correct outlets.
+They enjoy daily walks, playing backyard games, and running around with other canine companions.
+Miniature and Standard Schnauzers can adapt to living in apartments if they get enough exercise.

 salt and pepper mini schnauzer puppy chasing dog playing chasing red ball